-Employees who retire under the conditions of disability in accordance with the Corpus Christi Firefighters Retirement System or Social Security or under regular retirement under the Corpus Christi Firefighters Retirement System or under Social Security after ten (10) years of continuous service with the City, along with their participating dependents covered on the last day of employment, shall be eligible to continue participation in either the City's CitiCare Fire Health Insurance Plan or the Fire CDHP at monthly premiums subject to periodic changes in rates as required in the agreement.
+Employees who retire under the conditions of disability in accordance with the Corpus Christi Firefighters Retirement System or Social Security or under regular retirement under the Corpus Christi Firefighters Retirement System or under Social Security after ten (10) years of continuous service with the City, along with their participating dependents covered on the last day of employment, shall be eligible to continue participation in the Fire CDHP at monthly premiums subject to periodic changes in rates as required in the agreement.
 However, Retirees are not eligible to receive the City's HSA Contribution.
 The total cost of such continued coverage shall be paid entirely by the employee and/or spouse.
 The spouse's rights shall continue after the employee's death, but shall terminate upon divorce.
-Coverage shall remain in force for the retiree while paid until he or she becomes eligible for Medicare or reaches age 65 at which time coverage in either the plan will cease.
-While the retiree remains in the City's CitiCare Fire Health Insurance Plan or Fire CDHP, or fully insured plan offerings for Medicare eligible retirees, coverage shall remain in force for the spouse while paid until he or she becomes eligible for Medicare or reaches age 65 at which time coverage in the either the plan shall cease.
-Coverage shall remain in force for the retiree's participating dependent children while paid until they become ineligible as defined in the plan at which time coverage in either the plan shall cease.
+Coverage shall remain in force for the retiree while paid until he or she becomes eligible for Medicare or reaches age 65 at which time coverage in the plan will cease.
+While the retiree remains in the Fire CDHP, or fully insured plan offerings for Medicare eligible retirees, coverage shall remain in force for the spouse while paid until he or she becomes eligible for Medicare or reaches age 65 at which time coverage in the plan shall cease.
+Coverage shall remain in force for the retiree's participating dependent children while paid until they become ineligible as defined in the plan at which time coverage in the plan shall cease.
 Medicare eligible retirees and their Medicare eligible dependents will be eligible to participate in the City's fully insured plan offerings for Medicare eligible retirees.